 Confirming that you have an Oracle database performance issue is the first step in improving the process.
 Having defined the level of the problem you need to start solving it.

 While the detail of Oracle db performance optimisation can be complex, there are three overarching approaches that you need to review.

-1. Tune Inefficient SQL for Better Database Performance
+1. Tune Inefficient SQL for Better Oracle Database Performance

 Tuning the application SQL to use the proper query plan is the fastest, least risky and most cost effective way to resolve Oracle performance problems.

 - Identify and target the SQL running for the problem only from the user’s perspective.
 This needs to be something along the lines of “when I open my Accounts Payable enquiry form at 09:45 on a Wednesday morning it takes 35 seconds to open – this needs to be 2s”.
 Until you have this level of detail keep on working with the users to define the problem.

 - Trace and measure the specific database session using standard tracing tools to identify the SQL statistics, execution plan and wait time cost.

 - Target the tuning efforts to the particular statements that are consuming the largest response time for the particular function.

 I can not overstate how important it is to correctly define and measure system performance problems before any attempts are made to address the issues.
 Do not waste time “attempting” to optimise your databases without having very well defined problem statements and measurements.

 When you have exhausted all SQL tuning opportunities one option is to consider the storage platform on which the the database runs.
 Reviewing storage options for your Oracle database server can be a cost effective approach to removing bottlenecks.